Hightown railway station: History

-Hightown opened in 1848 as an intermediate station on the Liverpool, Crosby and Southport Railway (LCSR).
+Hightown railway station opened as Hightown on 24 July 1848 when the Liverpool, Crosby and Southport Railway (LC&SR) opened its line from Waterloo to Southport Eastbank Street.

+The station was situated on the north side of Alt Road which was crossed using a level crossing.

+The station had two platforms, one each side of the double-track with brick and stonework buildings, both sides had glazed awnings and waiting facilities.

+There were goods facilities with a siding on the down side and a small goods and coal yard on the up to the south of the level crossing.

+By 1852 the station had been renamed Hightown & Ince and in 1861 it reverted to Hightown.

-It became part of the Lancashire and Yorkshire Railway (LYR), on 14 June 1855, which had absorbed the LCSR.
-The Lancashire and Yorkshire Railway amalgamated with the London and North Western Railway on 1 January 1922 and in turn amalgamated with other railways to create the London, Midland and Scottish Railway in 1923.
+The Lancashire and Yorkshire Railway amalgamated with the London and North Western Railway on 1 January 1922 and in turn was Grouped into the London, Midland and Scottish Railway in 1923.
+Nationalisation followed in 1948.

+The goods facilities closed on 7 September 1964.

+The level crossing was closed by British Rail in March 1967 when a road bridge was constructed nearby.
+The footbridge was replaced in 1972 with a pre-fabricated ramp and stair footbridge more suitable to the needs of mothers with children and the elderly.

-Nationalisation followed in 1948 and in 1978 the station became part of the Merseyrail network's Northern Line (operated by British Rail until privatisation in 1995).
+In 1978 the station became part of the Merseyrail network's Northern Line (operated by British Rail until privatised in 1995).

-In February 2019, as part of the Merseyrail platform upgrade works, both of the platforms were raised in preparation for the British Rail Class 777 METRO units, coming into operation in 2020.
+Facilities

 The station is staffed, from 15 minutes before the first train until 15 minutes after the last train.

 Platform 1 (Southbound) has a waiting room, ticket office, cycle storage and a photo booth, whilst Platform 2 (Northbound) has a shelter, a payphone and cycle storage.
 There are live dot-matrix departure screens, for passenger information and platform CCTV on both platforms.
 The platforms are linked via a stepped bridge but both may be accessed via road.

 Services

-Northbound trains operate to Southport, and Southbound trains to Hunts Cross via Liverpool Central.
+Northbound trains operate to Southport, and Southbound trains to Liverpool Central.

 On Mondays to Saturdays there are four trains an hour throughout the day in each direction; on Sundays there are two per hour.